Harald-U/workshop-openshift-on-ibm-cloud/1-prereqs.md

 4. Open the **OpenShift web console**

+    Note: During the Beta, you may need to allow security exceptions due to self signed certificates.

     ![Open the OpenShift web console](images/os-registry-03.png)

 ### Get the access token for the 'oc' CLI.